ifet4u/SuperSimpleMVCPHP/README.md

 # Super Simple MVC PHP Script
 Simple MVC starting point for small PHP projects

-If you are learning or familliar with PHP and MVC architecture, this is a good starting point for smaller projects.
+If you are learning or familliar with PHP and MVC architecture, this is a good starting point for smaller projects and practice.
 There are few things to know:
-  * You can run this App from any web server that supports PHP 7.4 and higher
+  * You can run this App from any web server that supports PHP 8 and higher
   * I have uploaded examples for Model, View and Controller
+  * Classes from \Controller and \Model folders are loaded automatically
   * Don't expect too much, it's Super Simple

 # Ways to run app